 - WriteListener - void onWritePossible().
-When a WriteListener is registered with the ServletOutputStream, this method will be invoked by the container if and only if canWrite method on ServletOutputStream, described below, has been called and has returned false. - onError(Throwable t).
+When a WriteListener is registered with the ServletOutputStream, this method will be invoked by the container the first time when it is possible to write data.
+The container will subsequently invoke the onWritePossible method if and only if isReady method on ServletOutputStream, described below, returns false. - onError(Throwable t).
 Invoked when an error occurs processing the response.